Visit Budapest Attractions and Monuments, Top 25 list 2019

 Széchenyi Thermal Baths

-Conveniently located in the City Park, Széchenyi is a long-time favorite of many locals.
-Take a dip in the medicinal natural hot spring waters in eighteen 18 pools, try one of the ten 10 saunas and steam cabins, and mingle with locals while enjoying outdoor bathing.
+In the City Park, at the M1 stop of the same name, Széchenyi fürdő is a long-time favorite of many locals.
+Take a dip in the medicinal natural hot spring waters in eighteen pools, try one of the ten 10 saunas and steam cabins, and mingle with locals while enjoying outdoor bathing.
 Tip: if you’d like to see a Turkish bath in addition to this amazing Neo-Baroque spa palace, check out Király or Rudas.

 Great Market Hall

-The beautiful red-brick market hall is visited daily by tourists and locals alike – which means that you can find souvenirs just as easily as sausages and vegetables.
-The market hall is right next to the equally commanding Corvinus University, which before the regime change used to be known as Karl Marx University of Economics.
+The beautiful red-brick market hall is visited daily by tourists and locals alike – which means you can find souvenirs just as easily as sausages and vegetables.
+The market hall is right next to the equally commanding Corvinus University, which before the regime change (fun fact #4!) used to be known as Karl Marx University of Economics.

 Aquincum Museum and Ruin Garden

-Known today as Óbuda, Aquincum was once a border town of the Roman Empire, the ruins of which can still be seen – not just in the museum, but also in random places such as the Flórián square underpass.
-There is also a (relatively small) Roman amphitheater that you can visit.
+Known today as Óbuda, Aquincum was once a border town of the Roman Empire, and its ruins can still be seen – not just in the museum, but also in random places such as the Flórián square underpass.
+There is also a (relatively small but cool) Roman amphitheater that you can visit.
+Fun fact #5: each year, amateur reenactors celebrate Roman festivities in Aquincum.
+So flip out your ancient Roman calendar and join them for Floralia or the Ludus Gladiatorum!